KubeOperator/kubeapps-plus/script/apps/gitlab-ce/README.md

 ## Persistence

-By default, persistence of GitLab data and configuration happens using PVCs.
+By default, persistence of gitlab data and configuration happens using PVCs.
 If you know that you'll need a larger amount of space, make _sure_ to look at the `persistence` section in [values.yaml](values.yaml).

 > *"If you disable persistence, the contents of your volume(s) will only last as long as the Pod does.
 Upgrading or changing certain settings may lead to data loss without persistence."*